Trust the Top Google Reviewed Criminal Defense & Personal Injury Law Firm in Clearwater.

-An attorney has to be willing to think outside the box, leave no stone unturned and contribute an enormous amount of hours to defending murder cases.
-Our attorneys are very particular about accepting these cases for this very reason.
-Your defense is our priority.
+An attorney handling a murder defense or a manslaughter defense habitually think outside the box, leave no stone unturned and contribute an enormous amount of hours to murder defense cases.
+Our attorneys are very particular about accepting murder or manslaughter defense cases for this very reason.
+Your defense, rights, and freedom is our very first priority.

 Of course, this question is impossible to answer without knowing more about your case.
-Our Manslaughter and Murder attorneys offer free consultations.
+Our Manslaughter and Murder Defense attorneys offer a 100% free consultation.
 Once we have had the opportunity to evaluate your case we are positioned to advise you of the possible defenses you may have.
 Some common defenses that recur in murder cases are:

 - Self-defense (justifiable homicide)